docker/docs/docker-hub/billing/faq.md

 ### Are anonymous (unauthenticated) pulls rate-limited based on IP address?

 Yes.
 Pull rates are limited based on individual IP address (e.g., for anonymous users: 100 pulls per 6 hours per IP address).
-See [pricing](https://www.docker.com/pricing) for more details.
+See [pricing](https://www.docker.com/pricing){: target="blank" rel="noopener" class=""} for more details.

 ### Are pulls from logged-in accounts rate-limited based on IP address?